Racing Groom Ambassadors

 I completed a 9 week Foundation Course at the British Racing School in Newmarket.
 I loved my time there and it was that first taste of working in racing that made me realise I was doing what I was really passionate about.
 I continued the rest of my training whilst working to gain my Level 2 Diploma in Work Based Racehorse Care.

-My boss has always been really supportive of any extra training I’ve wanted to do and so I went on to complete my Level 3 Diploma in Work Based Racehorse Care and Management.
+Sir Michael has always been really supportive of any extra training I’ve wanted to do and so I went on to complete my Level 3 Diploma in Work Based Racehorse Care and Management.
 The skills I’ve learnt whilst training with the British Racing School have been invaluable to me and have given me the confidence to keep asking questions and try and improve my horsemanship.

 Did you arrange work experience beforehand?